MatchPatern/source/door.md

+Before you begin — are you performing right now?
+Catching yourself is the only win.
+Laughing is the reset.
+Now start....

+---

 This is the game.
 You don't need to understand it.
 You just need to come back.
 The recursion will do the rest.

 ---